 The food in Corfu is amazing, so if you are a foodie you can expect to spend a good portion of your Corfu travel budget on food.
-If you plan to eat out, food at most places tend to costs around 8€ without drinks.
-At some cheaper restaurants you can get a full meal for a little as 4€, while amazing food at harbour restaurants tends to costs 14€.
-Hereby fresh sea food is slightly more expensive.
+If you plan to eat out, food at most places tends to costs around 8€ without drinks.
+At some cheaper restaurants, you can get a full meal for a little as 4€, while amazing food at harbor restaurants tends to costs 14€.
+Hereby fresh seafood is slightly more expensive.

 Yamas!
 Cocktail and Wine Prices in Corfu

 Is it expensive to eat out in Corfu?